 Our library is a dynamic, active hub of information, inspiration, and community.
-Students are welcome to read, study, and socialize before classes begin, at lunch, and after school.
 We offer a quiet place to work, collaborative spaces, and computers for completing assignments and printing documents.
 Research & Inquiry is our specialty!
 We are here to offer support in locating resources and navigating the research process.

 Our resource collection grows along with the needs of our students and staff.
-We offer the latest fiction, non-fiction, magazines and newspapers to suit various interests.
+We offer the latest fiction, and non-fiction books to suit various interests.